faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 * 30/01/2022: Testing Rank release.
 The Top-teams should submit their packages (that contain their codes to be checked; better to provide github link), and their approach's description text, it is prefered to submit an the ARXIV link (but you can submit a PDF as well)

-*  Deadline to submit ou are invited to send your papers to our

 *   15/03/2022: Deadline to submit the papers to the associated Covid-19 Workshop,  https://sites.google.com/view/covid19iciap2022/.